tindandelion/rust-bittorrent-client/_posts/2025-11-20-discovering-serde.md

 }
 ```

 Nothing surprising here, it has the same shape as our original `Info` type, and maps directly to the contents of `info` block from the torrent file.
-Notice, however, that we also need to derive the `Serialize` trait from serde.
+Notice, however, that we also need to derive the `Serialize` trait from Serde.
 This is because we'll need to serialize that data structure back to bencoded format, to calculate its SHA-1 hash.

 Next, we need a procedure to create an instance of `Info` struct from `InfoInternal`.
 We do that by implementing the `TryFrom` trait for `Info`: